jeswanthv/ShopperAPI/README.md

 ---

-## 🚀 Project Status: Completed ✅
+## 🚀 Project Status: Backend Completed / Ready for UI ✅

-All planned services and integrations have been implemented.
+The entire backend infrastructure is operational.
+The project is now ready for a frontend application (React, Vue, Mobile) to be connected.

 ### Features Implemented: